minibolt-guide/minibolt/guide/bonus/bitcoin/bisq.md

 ### Uninstall FW configuration

-* Delete firewall rule with the comment 'allow BTC Core from local network' identifying the number of the rule
+* Delete the firewall rules with the comment 'allow BTC Core from anywhere' identifying the number of the rule

   ```sh
   $ sudo ufw status numbered